-Step One: Lay The Foundations With An Innovation-Ready Data Infrastructure
+Step One: Build On Top Of An Innovation-Ready Data Infrastructure

 AI thrives on data – more specifically, it needs clean data to run effectively.
 However, legacy ways of operating have left organizations with data that is still stored in disjointed systems, even if they have since reorganized and modernized their operations.
 This disconnectivity throttles ML, and breaking down data silos is a necessary first step for all organizations on their AI journey.